-According to the Joint United Nations Programme on HIV/AIDS (UNAIDS), an estimated 38.4 million individuals worldwide were living with HIV/AIDS in 2021, more than one-half of whom are women [5].
-Eastern and southern Africa account for 94% of new HIV infections [5].
+According to the Joint United Nations Programme on HIV/AIDS (UNAIDS), an estimated 37.9 million individuals worldwide were living with HIV/ AIDS by the end of 2018, approximately 18.8 million of whom are women [5].
+Russia and Ukraine have the fastest growing epidemic; since 2010, new HIV infections in these regions have increased by more than 29%.
+Together, these countries account for 84% of all new infections in eastern Europe and Central Asia [5].
 It is important to note that despite increases in certain geographic areas and demographic groups, overall, the rate of new infections is declining.
-This is due, in part, to lower prices for antiviral medications and implementation of prevention programs [5].
+The global decline in deaths has largely been driven by progress in eastern and southern Africa, which is home to 54% of the world's persons living with HIV [5].

 Beginning in 2003, the U.S. government has worked to fight the disease in Africa, partially through the implementation of the President's Emergency Plan for AIDS Relief (PEPFAR) [6].
-PEPFAR was reauthorized in 2008 and in 2013, with more than \$50 billion in funds to address HIV/AIDS and additional health issues, including malaria, tuberculosis, maternal health, and clean water [7].
+PEPFAR was reauthorized in 2008, with a total of \$48 billion in funds over the following five years and expansion to address additional health issues, including malaria, tuberculosis, maternal health, and clean water [7].
 This was extended to 2018 with the PEPFAR Stewardship and Oversight Act of 2013 [8].
-At the end of 2021, \$21.4 billion in U.S. dollars were available for the AIDS response in low- and middle-income countries [5].